ToxicDonkeyButts/fifth-equilux/Spells/# Spellcasting.md

 ## Spell Level

-Every spell has a level from 0 to 9.
-A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) *magic missile* at 1st level and the earth-shaking *wish* at 9th.
-Cantrips-simple but powerful spells that characters can cast almost by rote-are level 0.
+Every spell has a level from 0 to 6.
+A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) *magic missile* at 1st level and the earth-shaking *chain lightning* at 6th.
 The higher a spell's level, the higher level a spellcaster must be to use that spell.

 Spell level and character level don't correspond directly.
-Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.
+Typically, a character has to be at least 11th level, not 6th level, to cast a 6th-level spell.

 ## Known and Prepared Spells